 The principal purpose of RoSS is to publish lucid and well-documented peer-reviewed articles that discuss significant social, legal and political issues in an international context.

 Wide-ranging in scope, the journal welcomes scholarly essays that cut across disciplinary boundaries, and reflect original and critical thinking on the latest developments in the theory and practice of social sciences.
 These areas include, but are not limited to, the fields of anthropology, sociology, law, politics, history, international relations, culture, gender, migration, diaspora and ethnic studies.
 RoSS publishes two issues a year (spring and autumn).
 The journal also contains a book review section analysing some of the most-recent academic publications within the social sciences.

 The reviewers consist of well-established academics from all over the world from various social sciences disciplines, ensuring that the submitted papers are of high and publishable quality.

 To gain more information of the RoSS journal as well as to view the new issue, please go on the following link: http://www.rossjournal.co.uk

 The International Conference on Gender and Education aims to engage researchers, academics and policy makers in discussions and debates concerning the interplay between gender related issues and educational dynamics.

 This conference will explore the consequences and reflections of hierarchical structures in organizational settings, societal resistance involving gender issues, the politics of gender inequality...

 Latest NewsView more

-Interview by Ozdemir Ahmet -- On Thursday 4th April 2013 an interview was conducted with Baroness Molly Meacher at the House of Lords where questions were put out to her with regards to the welfare reforms introduced by the coalition.
-Baroness Meacher is an independent crossbencher in the House of Lords as well as the chair of the East London and City Mental Health Trust.
+Interview by Ozdemir Ahmet - On Thursday 4 April 2013 An interview was conducted with Baroness Molly Meacher at the House of Lords where questions were put out to her with regards to the welfare reforms introduced by the coalition.